Non-law students who want to become solicitors or barristers need to complete the Graduate Diploma in Law (GDL)

 You need to submit your application as early as you can in the autumn term as there is no closing date and applications are dealt with as they are submitted.
 This means that the later you apply the more flexible you will have to be about where you study.

 There is a registration fee of £18 for submitted applications.

 How much does the GDL cost?

 Fees vary depending on where you choose to study.
 For example, a full-time course at the University of Law costs between £8,570 and £10,590 depending on which campus you study at, while City University London charges £11,000 for its full-time GDL.

 Some courses expect you to pay a £250 deposit when you accept your place and then you need to arrange how to pay the remainder of your fees.

 Is funding available?

-Some law firms will sponsor their future trainees' studies.
-For sponsorship on the GDL, this will mean looking at the law firms that recruit two years in advance.
+Some law firms will sponsor their future trainees' studies and this will mean looking at the law firms that recruit two years in advance.

 Students intending to pursue a career at the Bar can apply for scholarships from the Inns of Court.

 Some law schools also offer scholarships.
-For example, BPP offers £300,000 in scholarships for its law programmes.
+For example, BPP offers five scholarships ranging from £1,000 to £5,000 for its law programmes.